-Social support was assessed using a single Numeric Rating Scale item asking "How much do you feel supported by others in your life? (family, friends, significant other, coworkers, doctors, etc.)" Support was described as any type of support (emotional, practical, companion, etc.).
-Participants were asked to rate their level of support on a rating scale from zero (no support at all) to ten (complete support).
+Social support was assessed using a single numeric rating scale item asking, "How much do you feel supported by others in your life (family, friends, significant other, coworkers, doctors, etc.)?"
+Support was described as any type of support (emotional, practical, companion, etc.).
+Participants were asked to rate their level of support on a rating scale from 0 (no support at all) to 10 (complete support).